The team from Racines has moved on to sleek new digs.

 “Uh…Qu’est-ce que vous avez?”
 (What do you have?)

 This Godot-like, circular conversation was eventually resolved with the arrival of a well-shaken carafe of red, light and young and gaseous.
-These wines sometimes remind me of small children who allowed to feed and dress themselves: Hyper and quirky and awkward until they settle down a little bit.
+These wines sometimes remind me of small children: hyper and quirky and awkward until they settle down a little bit.

 The same beans accompanied a piece of daurade.
 The worst thing I could say about anything of Chartier’s dishes is that they sometimes border on boring.
-Chartier is obviously zealous about his ingredients, and I suspect that the dining room is mostly filled with fellow believers.
-But fish with steamed spinach and a few clams, no matter how fresh and perfectly cooked, will not convert any skeptics who are, let’s face it, paying good money to eat here.
+Chartier is obviously zealous about his ingredients, and I suspect that the dining room is mostly filled with believers in the power of good produce and provenance.
+But fish with plain steamed spinach and a few clams, no matter how fresh and perfectly cooked, may not convert any skeptics.

 Saturne 17 rue Notre-Dame-des-Victoires, Paris 75002 +33 (0)1 42 60 31 90, lunch and dinner mon-fri